samp5/chicago_covid/README.md

 ## Covid Wastewater data is the most informative data available

-> Wastewater-based epidemiology is an important tool for monitoring Covid-19 activity.

 This chart shows the SARS-CoV-2 virus concentration present in samples of wastewater taken from across Chiacgo.
 The level of virus in wastewater is a leading indicator, meaning it precedes the change in clinical case counts or hospitalizations.

 ### the data
 - Datapoints are a weighted rolling 10-day average.